-Here are just a few basic themes or ideas to consider when utilizing granite for outdoor kitchen or design areas:
+Here are just a few basic themes or ideas to consider when utilizing granite for an outdoor kitchen or design areas:

-- Tucked close: The one weather circumstance we will warn you about with granite outdoors is hail.
+- Tucked Close: The one weather circumstance we will warn you about with granite outdoors is hail.
 While it’s very rare, if you live in an area where hail falls regularly, you might consider tucking your granite up against the home.
 Large, strong hail may chip or crack even strong granite in some cases.
 If you don’t tuck it away, keep a heavy blanket around to drape over the countertop in case of a hailstorm.

-- Sweeping countertops: For outdoor areas with plenty of space, sweeping granite countertops allow plenty of space for socializing and food preparation.
+- Sweeping Countertops: For outdoor areas with plenty of space, sweeping granite countertops allow plenty of space for socializing and food preparation.
 They also often leave plenty of storage space available.

-- Roofed designs: If you want to be able to utilize your materials even during poor weather, consider roofing to protect yourself and others.
+- Roofed Designs: If you want to be able to utilize your materials even during poor weather, consider roofing to protect yourself and others.
 Remember that even if you use a roof for your outdoor design, you still have to clean the countertop properly and seal the granite appropriately.